 Climate activists paint over portrait of King in Scottish museum

-Two This is Rigged activists painted over a portrait of Charles in the Scottish National Portrait Gallery in Edinburgh on Wednesday.
+This is Rigged activists painted over a portrait of King Charles III at the Scottish National Portrait Gallery in Edinburgh on Wednesday

 Climate activists from This Is Rigged have spray-painted on a portrait of the King, the group has claimed.

+This is Rigged is a direct-action campaign targetting the Scottish government, demanding they oppose all new fossil fuel projects in Scotland.

-Two people from the group sprayed the painting in Edinburgh’s National Portrait Gallery with the words “The people are mightier than the lord”, at around 3pm on Wednesday.
+Two people from the group have claimed to spray one of the King’s paintings in Edinburgh’s National Portrait Gallery with the words “The people are mightier than the lord”, at around 3 pm on Wednesday (26 July).

 One person held a stencil on the glass covering the painting while the other sprayed it with pink paint, the group said.